timhyc19/timhyc19/README.md

 [Here's the link to my website](https://tim-chung.netlify.app/)

-🧠 My fifth / sixth internships were at Cohere (foundations team) as a Software Engineer.
+🧠 My fifth / sixth internships were at Cohere AI as a Software Engineer.
 I started by automating pretraining pipelines for encoding & packing, using Python, GCP APIs, Dataflow and Dataproc.
 I then joined the foundations team, where I helped process large and complex datasets that were used for base model experiments.
 I also spearheaded the experimentation for fill-in-middle and researched different pretraining methodologies to improve our base models' coding capabilities.

 ♻️ My fourth internship was at Ecobee (data platform team) as a Software Engineer.
 My initial work was assisting in the creation of an ML inference pipeline, and an image annotation application for a smart home camera's CV model (backend work; requests in Python Flask, and database design / connection).
 I then transitioned into more infrastructure and technical debt work; upgrading GCP services like Composer Clusters, Dataflow Jobs, Airflow DAGS to production, all using Python and Terraform!